collinalexbell/HackMatrix/game-design.md

 ##### what
 cut scene -> level -> cutscene -> level
 ##### potential in City of Cybernetics
+#### story generator
+sims or roller coaster tycoon, "no author"
+I might want to add sims elements to my game
 ## Mechanics
 ### Economics:
     By the year 2030,